 At a simple level, you can prioritize based on time constraints, on the potential profitability or benefit of the task you're facing, or on the pressure you're under to complete a job:

 While these simple approaches to prioritization suit many situations, there are plenty of special cases where you'll need other prioritization and time management tools if you're going to be truly effective.
 We look at some of these prioritization tools below:

 Paired Comparison Analysis is most useful where decision criteria are vague, subjective or inconsistent.
 It helps you prioritize options by asking you to compare each item on a list with all other items on the list individually.

 By deciding in each case which of the two is most important, you can consolidate results to get a prioritized list.

-Grid Analysis helps you prioritize a list of tasks where you need to take many different factors into consideration.
+Decision Matrix Analysis helps you prioritize a list of tasks where you need to take many different factors into consideration.

 This quick and simple diagramming technique asks you to plot the value of the task against the effort it will consume.